NicolasDorier/NBitcoin.Docs/JSON.md

 }
 ```

 All bitcoin primitive type can easily be deserialized that way.
-This mean you don't need to write any dump mapping code or validation code to parse your JSON objects.
+This mean you don't need to write any dump mapping code or validation code to parse or generate your JSON objects.